- 18.1–24.8 in

 - Slightly larger than a Red-tailed Hawk.

 - Búsho cornudo (Spanish)

-- Even though the female Great Horned Owl is larger than her mate, the male has a deeper voice.
+- Even though the female Great Horned Owl is larger than her mate, the male has a larger voice box and a deeper voice.
 Pairs often call together, with audible differences in pitch.

 - Clutch Size

 - 1–4 eggs